MonoGame/MonoGame/Documentation/migrate38.md

 # Migrating to MonoGame 3.8

-Previously MonoGame installed on your machine, but from 3.8 onwards everything is installed through NuGet packages.
+Previously MonoGame installed on your machine through an installer, but from 3.8 onwards everything is installed through NuGet packages.

 ## WindowsDX and DesktopGL